Sole Proprietor Plans

 3. The friend or family member is now your partner

-Check with your CPA or attorney if this program is right for your business.
+We do not offer tax or legal advice regarding this program.
+Please check with your CPA or attorney if the “Give a Share” Program is right for your business.

 For more information on this perfectly legal method and how it can work for your small business, call our office at: 914-633-1717.
 But you better hurry, the insurance companies might close this loophole too.